 Nancy: “And at the count of three, the year is going to pop into your mind.
 Just trust yourself to know it.
 One, two, three… what year is it?”

 Bob: “1643.”
 [It came quickly and matter-of-factly.
 I was surprised.]

 Nancy: And at the count of three, you are going to know the country or geographical location.
 One, two, three… where are you?”

 Bob: “It seems like some Celtic place.
 I don’t know the country.”

 Nancy: “And now at the count of three, you are going to know your name.
 What do people call you?
 One, two, three…”

 Bob: “George.”
-[Now if I were making this up, I would have chosen Clint or Dirk or something.
+[Now if I were making this up, I would have chosen Clint or Dirk or something really cool.
 I was actually a little disappointed with the name George.
-There isn’t anything wrong with that name; I just don’t have a good association with it in reference to people I know.
-So the fact that “George” popped into my head gave me a little more confidence that I was actually doing this hypnotic regression thing correctly.]
+There isn’t anything wrong with that name.
+I just don’t have a good association with it in reference to Georges I know.
+So the fact that 'George' popped into my head gave me a little more confidence that I was actually doing this hypnotic regression thing correctly.]

 Nancy: “George.
 Great.
 Thank you, George, for being here.
 Tell me, George, why are dressed in armor?
 What is happening today?”